neul-labs/compere/README.md

 ### API Endpoints

+When running as a standalone service, Compere provides the following RESTful API endpoints:

 - `POST /entities/`: Create a new entity
 - `GET /entities/{entity_id}`: Get an entity by ID
 - `POST /comparisons/`: Create a new comparison